 The Bulldog’s Adaptive Intelligence

 Instinctive intelligence is roughly the same for all individual dogs within a breed.
 However, adaptive intelligence can vary quite a bit among dogs of the same breed.
+Many Bulldogs have high adaptive intelligence, but it’s not a guarantee.

 One Bulldog owner tells us a story: